Getting Started with the Viv API

 }

-If you see your authorized geos, you're ready to go!
+If you see your authorized locations, you're ready to go!

 Authentication